nltp-ashes/Western-Goods/README.md

 > • Added a new set of mini-storylines.
 Follow a multi-act story line, with multiple missions per act.
 > • Added MCM integration.
 You can now configure some settings, as well as prepare the addon for removal directly in MCM;
 > • Added a new magazine : Gameland magazine (November 1999);
-> • Added five new food items : Oreo, Mon Cheri, Ferrero Rocher, Toblerone, French MRE;
+> • Added six new food items : Oreo, Mon Cheri, Ferrero Rocher, Toblerone, French MRE and a sandwich;
 > • Added psy-health regen when reading magazines (configurable in MCM);
 > • Added a debug mode that prints information in the console/log to make troubleshooting easier (enable/disable in MCM);
 > • Added an option to have more guided tasks (for people that don't like thinking)(enable/disable in MCM);